-are discussed below.
-Joseph C. Scodari Mr. Scodari has served as Chairman of our Board of Directors since October 2017.
-Mr. Director since October 2017 Scodari was Worldwide Chairman, Pharmaceuticals Group, of Johnson & Johnson, and a member of Johnson & Johnson's Executive Committee from March 2005 until his retirement in March 2008.
+Mr. Scodari has served as Chairman of our Board of Directors since October 2017.
+Mr. Scodari was Worldwide Chairman, Pharmaceuticals Group, of Johnson & Johnson, and a member of Johnson & Johnson's Executive Committee from March 2005 until his retirement in March 2008.
 From 2003 to March 2005, Mr. Scodari was Company Group Chairman of Johnson & Johnson's Biopharmaceutical Business.
-Mr. Scodari joined Johnson & Johnson acquired that company.
-Mr. Scodari joined Centocor Inc., when Johnson & Johnson acquired that company.
-Mr. Scodari joined Centocor in 1996 as President, Pharmaceutical Division and was named President and COO in 1998.
+Mr. Scodari joined Johnson & Johnson in 1999 as President and Chief Operating Officer of Centocor Inc., when Johnson & Johnson acquired that company.
+Mr. Scodari joined Centocor in 1996 as President.
+Pharmaceutical Division and was named President and COO in 1998.
 Mr. Scodari began his career in 1974 in sales for Winthrop Laboratories, Division of Sterling Drug.
 He progressed through various management positions, eventually leading the Diagnostic Imaging Division for Winthrop and later Strategic Marketing at the Corporate level for the Imaging business.
 Mr. Scodari joined Rorer Pharmaceuticals (shortly thereafter, Rhône-Poulenc Rorer) in 1989 as Vice President of Marketing and Business Development.
 He later served as Vice President and General Manager for the United States, and subsequently, North America, and finally as Senior Vice President and General Manager for the Americas.
 Mr. Scodari previously served as a director of Actelion Pharmaceuticals, Ltd., Endo Health Solutions, Inc. and Covance, Inc., and currently serves as a director of Acurx, Inc. (Nasdaq: ACXP), a clinical stage biopharmaceutical company developing a new class of antibiotics for infections caused by bacteria listed as priority pathogens by the World Health Organization, Centers for Disease Control and Prevention, and Food and Drug Administration.
-Mr. Scodari has served on various non-profit boards, including the University of the Health Sciences in Philadelphia, the Board of Overseers for the Robert Wood Johnson School of Medicine, and on the Board of Trustees for Gwynedd Mercy College.
-He has also served on various industry association boards, including the NWDA Associate Member Board, the National Pharmaceutical Council, as Vice Chairman of the Biotech Key Attributes, Skills and Experience: Our Nominating and Corporate Governance Committee and our Board of Directors believe that Mr. Scodari's experience as an executive of a major pharmaceutical company along with his research and development and marketing experience qualifies him to serve on our Board of Directors.
+Mr. Scodari has served on various non-profit boards, including the University of the Health Sciences in Philadelphia, the Board of Overseers for the Robert Wood Johnson School of Medicine, and on the Board of Trustees for Gwynedd Mercy College, and on the Board of Directors for Volunteers in Medicine, Hilton Head, SC.
+He has also served on various industry association boards, including the NWDA Associate Member Board, the National Pharmaceutical Council, as Vice Chairman of the Biotechnology Industry Organization (BIO), and Chairman of PA BIO.
+Mr. Scodari received a B.A. from Youngstown State University.

+Key Attributes, Skills and Experience: Our Nominating and Corporate Governance Committee and our Board of Directors believe that Mr. Scodari's experience as an executive of a major pharmaceutical company along with his research and development and marketing experience qualifies him to serve on our Board of Directors.

 Eric Bednarski, Ph.D.
-Director since December 2021 Dr. Bednarski has served as a director of our company since December 2021.
-Dr. Bednarski has served as a partner at MVM Partners LLP (MVM), a growth equity firm, since 2008.
-Before joining MVM, Dr. Bednarski was a Partner at Advent Healthcare Ventures and a Principal at Advent International Corporation.
-Prior to Advent, he was a Director in the Corporate Finance Group of Silicon Valley Bank.
-Dr. Bednarski currently serves on the Board of Directors of MDxHealth SA (NASDAQ: MDXH).
-Dr. Bednarski has a B.S. in Neural Science from Brown University and a Ph.D. in Biological Science from the University of California, Irvine.
-Committee and our Board of Directors believe that Dr. Bednarski's financial acumen and substantial industry experience qualifies him to serve on our Board of Directors.
-Kyle Dempsey, M.D.
-Director since December 2021 Dr. Dempsey has served as a director of our company since December 2021.
-Dr. Dempsey has served as a partner at MVM Partners LLP (MVM), a growth equity firm, since 2017.
-Before joining MVM, Dr. Dempsey was a consultant at Bain & Company from 2016 to 2017, working mainly in the healthcare practice to support medical device and healthcare provider clients with commercialization and business development projects.
-He received his M.D. from Harvard Medical School and his M.B.A. from Harvard Business School.
-He also holds a B.A. in biochemistry from Bowdoin College.
-Key Attributes, Skills and Experience: Our Nominating and Corporate Governance Committee and our Board of Directors believe that Dr. Dempsey's financial acumen and substantial industry experience qualifies him to serve on our Board of Directors.